victorjambo/tokenkid/README.md

 TokenKid is simple an NFT Marketplace built on [Celo](https://celo.org)

-_This project hasn't been reviewed by other engineers.
-I might have missed some errors 😀._
+> _This project hasn't been reviewed by other engineers.
+I might have missed some errors._ 😀

 ## Deployments
 1. Web3 App